 As the ACA is a space that is tailored to suit the needs of those camping there, we ask people who wish to camp in the ACA to apply in advance, the application form can be found below.
 Please note that the cut off date for applications is 1st August.
 Although we always do our utmost to fit everyone in we cannot guarantee a space to people who apply after this date, especially if they have a live in vehicle.
 Sometimes people only realise that they need to camp in the ACA once they get to the festival, if this happens to you please come to see us and we will try to help, although live-in vehicles cannot always be moved.

 If you are coming in a live in vehicle or car and wish to camp in the ACA you still have to purchase the appropriate pass for your vehicle.
-These passes are limited and please note that Live-in Vehicle passes tend to sell out first.
+These passes are limited and please note that Camper Van passes tend to sell out first.
 A change for 2019 is that there are now specific Camper Van passes for the ACA.

 The ACA is located close to the main stage and arena (so please expect entertainment noise at night).
 The area is flat with vehicle access and has accessible toilets and showers and a wheelchair charging point inside a marquee.
 It is not in a public area, access is controlled by wristband and there is 24-hour stewarding so it is quieter than the public areas in terms of people passing, however it is near to the main stage and late-night venues so there is music noise at night.
 If you are worried about the noise but want to camp in the ACA, it is a good idea to bring disposable earplugs with you.